 In a large large pot, heat olive oil over medium heat.
 Add onion, all peppers and 1 teaspoon sea salt.
 Sauté for 5-6 minutes, stirring occasionally.

-Add garlic, green chilies, oregano and chipotle powder.
+Add garlic, green chilies (if using), oregano and chipotle powder.
 Sauté for 2-3 minutes.

-Add soaked/drained beans, veg stock and 1 teaspoon salt.
+Add soaked/drained beans, veg stock, bay leaf and 1 teaspoon salt.
 Bring to boil, partially cover and simmer for 45 minutes, stirring occasionally.

 When beans are super tender, transfer about 1 cup of stew to a blender or small container with the cilantro leaves.
 Blend in blender or with an immersion blender until cilantro is finely chopped.
 Add purée back into pot.
 Season with salt to taste.